 Directions

-- Soak the rice noodles in warm water until soft.
+- Soak noodles in warm water until soft .

-- Add tofu and stir-fry until golden brown, then add soaked noodles.
+- Add tofu (or meat) and cook till lightly brown , then add noodles.

 Cooking Advice